Just a few days ago I was looking at my busy work calendar and I couldn’t believe how all this happened in just a year.

 I missed many times all the paradise I was living during my stay in UK.
 With all those programs at the BBC and the great filming industry there is like heaven for most of the filmmakers.
 I had the chance to assist on different amazing projects and work with amazing directors in Belfast.
 However, with all that magic on the air and with my heart broken I had to come back to Peru as I couldn’t stay there anymore.
 Even when the directors of the company wanted me to stay there.

 Coming to Peru got me a bit nervous because I didn’t know what to expect here.
-I had been working with international directors since 5 years ago and coming back to work with Peruvians was a thing I really didn’t miss at all.
-Working with Peruvian directors could be tricky for all the messy things you could expect from them.
-Of course there are exceptions but this was not the case.
-After traveling too many countries and working under high standards I’m more conscious about my country and its people.
+I had been working with international directors since 5 years ago and coming back to work with Peruvians was a thing I really didn’t miss at all for all the messy things you could expect from them.
+Of course there are exceptions but after traveling too many countries and working under the highest standards I’m more conscious about my country and the directors here.

-It took me long time until I finally found the only company I could imagine work in Peru as they were constantly developing documentaries for international clients.
-The kind of company profile I was looking for.
-However, in reality it had a toxic working environment.
-Tree months later I was out and since then a new life was waiting for me.
+It took me long time until I finally found the only company I could imagine to work in Peru as they were constantly developing documentaries for international clients as I wanted to.
+However, in reality it was a company full of sexism and a toxic working environment for women, yes this industry was run by men for many years in the world and Peru was not exempt from this.
+After tree months of a disappointing experience I was out and since then a new life was waiting for me.

-There I was, a simple girl in her 32’s trying to start a new career being a documentary filmmaker in her country with zero industry, few filming knowledge, no profesional equipment but with full of energy and hopes.
+There I was, a simple girl in her 32’s trying to start a new career as a documentary filmmaker in her country with zero industry, few filming knowledge, no professional equipment but with full of energy and hopes.

 It took me tireless hours searching online trying to find the way to work in this industry and not to die on the try.
 Many times I was wondering myself if life really means to keep working for your dreams or instead it was a purely romantic thing and on the contrary all our economic pressures were aim to win.

 It was not longer until I realize that the only difference between someone that is succeed or not is up to themselves and the way they think.
 We all born with the same body and same potential brain to develop anything we want.
 Everything is all about our attitude and how we face things.
-There is nothing more!
-Nothing!
 So I decided to stand up and push for the life I really wanted to have.

-I keep receiving constantly requests from international directors to work on their projects and I honestly can’t be more thankful to life for all this.
+I keep receiving constantly requests from international broadcasters and I can’t be more thankful to life for all this.
 Best lessons I learnt were from the hardest time in my life.
 Things could not look as the way you wish sometimes but if you keep working for it, one day things could change as you never imagined before.